steveash/steveash.github.io/about/index.md

 * Ash, Stephen; Siler, Michael.
 US Patent Application US 20160147943. **Semantic Address Parsing Using a Graphical Discriminative Probabilistic Model**.
 21 November 2014.
 * Ash, Stephen; Bowman, Jerry.
 US Patent US9129010 B2. **System and Method of Partitioned Lexicographic Search**.
 16 May 2011.

+### Awards

+* 2nd Place Student Research Symposium.
+University of Memphis.
+2012.
+Research in Neural Networks for object identification and extraction on banking check images.
+* Metavante Key Results.
+Metavante.
+2008.
+Awarded by a director to employees that uniquely contribute to success of key corporate strategic goals.
+* President's Award.
+Tristate Independant Theatre Association.
+2008.
+Awarded to a single individual each year for leadership and contribution to business initiatives.
+* Jack U. Russell Award for Outstanding Work in Computer Science.
+Rhodes College.
+2006.
+Awarded by the faculty of the Math and Computer Science department at Rhodes College to a graduating senior for outstanding work during their undergraduate career.
+* Outstanding Work in First-Year Computer Science.
+Rhodes College.
+2004.
+Awarded by the faculty of the Math and Computer Science department at Rhodes College for outstanding work during the first year of study in the department.